-Randall Kiser is the Principal Analyst at DecisionSet®.
-His research integrates the fields of law, statistics, psychology and economics.
-He is recognized as "a brilliant scholar" and “an internationally acclaimed researcher and consultant on legal decision making and trial risk assessments.”
+Randall Kiser is a Principal Analyst at DecisionSet®.
+His research integrates the fields of law, statistics, psychology, and economics.
+He is recognized as "the preeminent scholar of the U.S. legal profession."
+He also is regarded as “a brilliant scholar and legal consultant,” “the leading scholar in attorney decision processes,” and “an internationally acclaimed researcher and consultant on legal decision making and trial risk assessments.”

 Mr. Kiser received his law degree in 1978 from the University of California at Berkeley and was awarded his undergraduate degree with Highest Honors in 1975 from the University of California at Davis.
-His current research interests are empirical analyses of attorney, client, judge and executive decision making.
-He is writing three new books on law firm leadership and management, soft skills for lawyers and legal decision making.
+In 2002, he returned to graduate school to study under Peter Drucker and Mihaly Csikszentmihalyi and obtain a certificate in leadership from the Peter F. Drucker Graduate School of Management, Claremont Graduate University.
+His current research interests are empirical analyses of attorney, judge, and executive decision making and leadership.
+His next book on altruism and its effects on attorney well being and performance will be published in 2024.